Yusuffrih/Simons-Piano-Game/README.md

 #### Font Awesome
 * [Font Awesome](https://fontawesome.com/) is where I went to get the icons that I used in my project.
 All you have to do is copy in the CDN to the head of the HTML document and use the code that they provide.

+#### Stack Overflow
+* I got a fix for the background images not displaying in Safari from [Stack Overflow](https://stackoverflow.com/) from this code snippet [here](https://stackoverflow.com/questions/16348489/is-there-a-css-hack-for-safari-only-not-chrome)

 #### Other
 * [Code Institute](https://codeinstitute.net/) lecture videos really assisted in developing my programming knowledge.
 Any time I had a question, this was always a good port of call.
 * Tutors at Code Institute were a brilliant resource for me to go to when I had any issues that I needed help with.